library(causalDisco)

 Plotting

-You can visualize causal graphs using the plot() function, which works for both knowledge and knowledgeable_caugi objects.
+You can visualize causal graphs using the plot() function, which works for both Knowledge and Disco objects.
 The function leverages the underlying caugi::plot() method, providing flexible options for customizing the appearance of nodes and edges.

 Plotting Knowledge Objects